 |Cohen Iris Garden|

 The Cohen Iris Garden is home to over 300 varieties of iris, including the well-known Tall Bearded Iris, plus a selection of Louisiana, Siberian, Pseudata, Reticulatas, and more.
 Many of the cultivars were gifts of the national convention held in the Kansas City Metro area in 2009.
 This new garden is designed to showcase Irises as well as provide interest throughout the year.
 As do all our gardens, water is an integral part of the experience.

-This year-round Train Garden includes a life-size caboose and box car, and seven G-Scale (1/22nd of the actual size) model train tracks that winds through 9-foot tall bluffs, over lake and streams, and along Strang Line through a replica of Downtown Overland Park.
+This year-round Train Garden includes a life-size caboose and a full-size railroad crossing gate.
+G-Scale (1/22nd of the actual size) model trains wind through bluffs, over lake and streams, and through model villages.